Leaky bucket: Delay variation tolerance

-It is easiest to explain what this tolerance is where packets have a fixed length.
+It is easiest to explain delay variation tolerance for the case where packets have a fixed length.
 Hence, the first part of this description assumes this, and the implications of variable packet lengths are considered separately.

 The ITU-T defines a limit value, τ, that is less than the capacity of the bucket by T (the amount by which the bucket contents is incremented for each conforming cell), so that the capacity of the bucket is T + τ.
 This limit value specifies how much earlier a packet can arrive than it would normally be expected if the packets were arriving with exactly the emission interval between them.

 Imagine the following situation: A bucket leaks at 1 unit of water per second, so the limit value, τ and the amount of water added by a packet, T, are effectively in units of seconds.
 This bucket starts off empty, so when a packet arrives at the bucket, it does not quite fill the bucket by adding its water T, and the bucket is now τ below its capacity.
 So when the next packet arrives the bucket only has to have drained by T – τ for this to conform.
 So the interval between these two packets can be as much as τ less than T.